 between visits here.
 However, we continue to oversee her protocol, updating

 laboratory tests and making changes when indicated.

-Her surgeon discharged her in 2010 after
+Her surgeon discharged her after

 works full-time, maintains a healthy diet, is active physically and continues

 a full complement of oral nutrients along with the monthly infusions.

 She saw Dr. Schachter for an office visit

 when he discussed the possibility of adding salvestrols to

 her regimen, which the Center has been recommending since the end